 Photo by Sheila Webber: Misty autumn, Nov 2009.

-You have read this article cfp / events with the title Making It Count: Social Science Data Literacy as an Information Fluency.
-You can bookmark this page URL https://monochromaticstyle.blogspot.com/2009/12/making-it-count-social-science-data.html.
+with the title Making It Count: Social Science Data Literacy as an Information Fluency.
+You can bookmark this page URL http://monochromaticstyle.blogspot.com/2009/12/making-it-count-social-science-data.html.
 Thanks!

 No comment for "Making It Count: Social Science Data Literacy as an Information Fluency"